Tomorrow’s Change Makers

 “This deeply researched, thought-provoking book shows insightful glimpses into the lives of children who grew up to care about the world and make it a more just and compassionate place in which to live.
 The stories are not only instructive for educators, civic leaders, and policy makers, they also show parents that developing core abilities in children helps them grow into young adults who are capable of charting their own moral lives of meaning and purpose.”

-—Michele Borba, EdD, author of Building Moral Intelligence
+—Michele Borba, EdD, author of UnSelfie and Building Moral Intelligence

 “Guided by Dr. Price-Mitchell’s profound wisdom and groundbreaking research, Tomorrow’s Change Makers gives parents, educators, and community leaders the tools to cultivate and inspire positive youth development.
 By giving the next generation opportunities to develop empathy and empowering them to make a difference, we can reduce prejudice, inequality, racism, and bullying.
 This book is a must-read for anyone who loves a child and wants to see a better world.”

-—Rachel Macy Stafford, New York Times bestselling author of Hands Free Mama & Hands Free Life
+—Rachel Macy Stafford, New York Times bestselling author of Hands Free Mama & Live Love Now

 “Democracy is a gift that requires the development of social consciousness and community engagement from early childhood onward.
 Young people want to belong to something greater than themselves and to feel significant.
 When they are not taught to fulfill these desires in useful ways, they are likely to find useless ways to fill the void.
 This book provides tools and skills to help kids improve their own lives and the world around them.
 It is a must-read for anyone interested in nurturing the positive growth of today’s children.”